Code-Institute-Submissions/Shinners888-MS3MusicLibrary_JulyResub/projectREADME.md

  As well as editing or deleting works, an admin can edit composer information.
 If a new composer has been entered into the database, they will not yet have a related photo.
 The admin can upload a photo in the composers page.
 They can then click edit and save on any works by that composer to have the image displayed.

+### Aesthetic

+In honour of the unsociable unicorns after which the site is named, the navbar, buttons and footer are made up of bright, almost psychadelic ,colours traditionally associated with unicorns, around a dark monochrome website.

 # CRUD

  - Create